JereKuusela/valheim-spawner_tweaks/publish/README.md

 # Config

 - Components: Altars, pickables, spawn points and spawners can be attached to any object.
+- Beehives: Beehive properties can be overridden.
 - Boss altars: Boss altar properties can be overridden.
 - Chests: Chest properties can be overridden.
+- Fermenters: Fermenter properties can be overridden.
 - Item stands: Item stand properties can be overridden.
 - Pickables: Pickable properties can be overridden.
 - Spawn points: Spawn point properties can be overridden.